-^{3.} A number of other studies, like Bochet, Page, and Putterman (2006), have drawn attention to the punishment that occurs in the last round of multi-round VCM experiments, in which instrumental explanations are not available.
+$^{^{3}}$ A number of other studies, like Bochet et al (2006), have drawn attention to the punishment that occurs in the last round of multi-round VCM experiments, in which instrumental explanations are not available.
 A similar argument could be made about perfect strangers treatments.
-For a fuller discussion, see Falk, Fehr, and Fischbacher (2005).
+For a fuller discussion, see Falk, Fehr and Fischbacher (2005).